frequently asked questions

 What exactly is in each product?

 The total amount of CBD is listed on the label of each Kōkua product, as well as all ingredients that make up the product formula.
 CBD packaging can vary in size, and the best way to compare concentration and dosage is to determine the mg/mL (tinctures) or mg/g (salve or balm).
 For example, take the total amount of CBD in the bottle (for example 1000mg) and divide it by the total volume of the bottle (30mL) to determine the strength (33.4mg/mL) of the Drops.
 A full dropper is approximately one milliliter (1 mL).
 Kōkua drops feature a graduated pipette dropper with indicators for precise dosing.
 To determine the accessory cannabinoid content and profile, view the third party potency test tied to the batch.
-The hemp in Kōkua products is grown using organic methods in Walton, KY.
+The hemp in Kōkua products is grown using organic methods on Round Hill Farm in Crestwood KY.
 The hemp biomass is purity tested by a third party to verify it has not been exposed to pesticides prior to entering the extraction process.

 Each batch of Kōkua products is third party tested to verify potency and purity.
 The Certificate of Analyses (COAs) for each batch are provided under the description on each product page.
 View the potency reports to see what traces of cannabinoids are present in the product.
 Third party purity analyses are assessed for the following: Pesticides, Heavy metals, Residual solvents, E. Coli, Salmonella, Bacteria, Yeast, Mold, and Mycotoxins.